 Where It Is Housed | Metropolitan Museum of Art, New York City, New York |

 One thing about Monet is that he always painted subjects that were close to his heart.
-Jean Monet on His Hobby Horse is a painting of the artist’s eldest son, which was never put on display for the public but was kept as part of the family archive by Monet.
+Jean Monet on His Hobby Horse is a painting of the artist’s eldest son, which was never exhibited for the public but kept as part of the family archive by Monet.
 The painting shows Monet’s five-year-old son on his tricycle in their new backyard.

 Poppy Fields near Argenteuil (1875)